libwww-perl/URI/README.md

     The scheme is used to reference ICAP servers through SSL connections.
 Its syntax is the same as icap, including the same default port.

+- **irc**:

+    The _irc_ URI scheme is specified in [draft-butcher-irc-url-04](https://datatracker.ietf.org/doc/html/draft-butcher-irc-url-04).
+    The scheme is used to reference IRC servers and their resources.

+    `URI` objects belonging to the irc or ircs scheme support login methods, and the following IRC-specific ones: $uri->entity,
+    $uri->flags, $uri->options.

 - **ldap**: